NeoGames4/AssemblyCompiler8080/README.md

 ![Static Badge](https://img.shields.io/badge/latest-1.0.0-green?link=https%3A%2F%2Fgithub.com%2FNeoGames4%2FAssemblyCompiler8080%2Freleases%2Ftag%2Fv1.0.0) ![Static Badge](https://img.shields.io/badge/status-active-green) ![Static Badge](https://img.shields.io/badge/requires-Java%20JDK%2FOpenJDK%208%2B-red) ![Static Badge](https://img.shields.io/badge/license-open%20source%2Fmpl--2.0-violet)

+> ℹ︎ This program and the documentation refer to the EP manual from April, 2024.
+(SoSe 2024.)
+> However, the instructions should not change.
+The program should still be up-to-date in the future.
+A careful look at the hex output is still advisable.

 ## Table of Contents
 1. [What it does](#what-it-does)
 2. [What it does not](#what-it-does-not)